carpentries/lesson-development-training/episodes/09-formative-assessment.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 As we have seen previously, defining objectives for a lesson (or a teaching episode) can help to focus your content on the most important learning outcomes and outline the scope of your lesson project.
 With learning objectives you have defined your **intended (or planned) curriculum** - what you set out to accomplish with your lesson.
-The skills and knowledge your learners actually leave with and can demonstrate after the workshop having followed the **implemented curriculum** in the classroom is called the **attained curriculum**. **Implemented curriculum** includes the concepts, relationships and skills that are explicitly covered in your lesson and translated into classroom practices - i.e. the teaching and learning activities that should lead to your learners attaining knowldge.
+The skills and knowledge your learners actually leave with and can demonstrate after the workshop having followed the **implemented curriculum** in the classroom is called the **attained curriculum**. **Implemented curriculum** includes the concepts, relationships and skills that are explicitly covered in your lesson and translated into classroom practices - i.e. the teaching and learning activities that should lead to your learners attaining knowledge.

 ::::::::::::::::::::::::::::::::::::::  callout